 If you’d like a simple DIY formula, use a 50/50 mixture of white vinegar and warm water, then add two-three drops of dish detergent.
 Apply using your spray bottle, leave it for a minute or two, and then wipe it off with a soft cloth.

 For stubborn stains, mix a paste of salt and vinegar, and gently scrub the stain with a soft cloth or soft toothbrush.
+A 15-page report by Denise G. Dias of K. State Research & Extension titled “Homemade Cleaners” states that this mixture is an all-purpose cleaning agent, a good surface cleaner and great for avoiding exposure to hazardous household disinfecting chemicals.

 There’s nothing like the look of polished stainless steel.
 It’s bright, it’s durable, and looks so clean.
 Until it doesn’t.
 Stainless picks up everything from dust and grease to fingerprints and water spots.
 Keeping stainless surfaces looking their best takes a minute if you do it every day, but you’ll need something a bit stronger if you don’t.